-Being a stay at home parent or caregiver can be difficult, and the difficulty has increased in the last two years since we’ve been limiting our exposure to others in various capacities.
-Whether you’re a caregiver to your children or other children, landed in a caregiver position because of COVID/unemployment, or get to pull the whole - we’re in quarantine/isolation, but I still have to work from home AND take care of others situation, it can be exhausting, frustrating, and lonely at times.
+Being a stay-at-home caregiver or parent can be difficult, and the difficulty has increased in the last two years since we’ve been limiting our exposure to others in various capacities.
+Whether you’re a caregiver to your children or other children, landed in a caregiver position because of COVID/unemployment, or get to pull the whole “we’re in quarantine/isolation, but I still have to work from home AND take care of others” situation, it can be exhausting, frustrating, and lonely at times.

-Here are some things that have helped myself and other caregivers (moms and dads) that I know who have created some connections to help feel heard, seen, and taken care of themselves:
+Here are some things that have helped myself and other caregivers (moms and dads) that I know who have created some connections to help feel heard, seen, and taken care of:

 3. Volunteer/Teach values.
 I like doing things by myself, but if there’s something I like more, it’s checking things off my list while the kids are awake (those precious nap time minutes are for passing out or reading or watching my favorite show while I fold laundry ☺️).
 Kids like to make connections too, with their peers AND with other adults in a safe environment.
-What about becoming volunteers at the Rockingham/Harrisonburg SPCA (https://www.rhspca.org) or at the library or at your place of worship or at Adagio House…. :) You can be present with others, make connections, and model helpful values to those you care for.
+What about becoming volunteers at the Rockingham/Harrisonburg SPCA (https://www.rhspca.org) or at the library, your place of worship, or Adagio House.
+You can be present with others, make connections, and model helpful values to those you care for.

 Adagio House also offers wonderful respite care both during therapy and on its own.
 Please feel free to contact us for more resources for groups, therapy, or other ways of connection!